Nico-FR/TADkit_dev2/README.md

   (compartment A and B),
 - interaction matrices.

-The second objective of the package is to allow distribution analysis of genomic annotations in the light of the 3D organisation.
+The second objective of the package is to analysed and visualized distributions of genomic annotations in the light of the 3D organisation, either: \* around boundaries, \* within domains.

 ## 1.1 Installation